Total Knee Replacement Surgery

-As your knee pain and stiffness increases, simply walking or climbing stairs can hurt.
+As your knee pain and stiffness increase, simply walking or climbing stairs can hurt.
 Conservative treatment is always attempted first.
-Anti-inflammatories, physiotherapy, activity modification, ambulatory assistive devices, braces, corticosteroid injections, and viscosupplementation are common conservative treatment options attempted before total knee replacement is considered
+Anti-inflammatories, physiotherapy, activity modification, ambulatory assistive devices, braces, corticosteroid injections, and viscosupplementation are common conservative treatment options attempted before total knee replacement is considered.

 Knee Anatomy/Knee Prosthesis

-You can only walk without pain, when the bones in your knee joint are smooth and cushioned by healthy cartilage.
+Walking without pain is only possible when the bones in your knee joint are cushioned by healthy cartilage.
 You also need strong muscles and ligaments for stability, because your knee is more than a simple hinge joint.
-Each time you bend your leg to walk or climb stairs, the bones rotate, roll, and glide on each other.
+Each time you bend your knee to walk or climb stairs, the bones rotate, roll, and glide on each other.

 Your Orthopedic Evaluation

-Your orthopedic evaluation helps your physician to determine if you are a candidate for a total knee replacement, and if you are, to choose the best prosthesis for your particular knee problem.
+Your orthopedic evaluation helps your physician determine if you are a candidate for total knee replacement surgery, and if you are, to choose the best prosthesis for your particular knee problem.

 Your medical history includes questions about knee pain, medication you may be taking, prior injury, infections, bleeding disorders, and other bone or joint problems you may have.

-Your physical exam includes assessing your range of motion (stiffness or instability), any deformity in your legs (bowlegged or knock-kneed), stability, and watching how you walk and sit.
+Your physical exam includes assessing your range of motion, any deformities in your legs (bowlegged or knock-kneed), stability, and watching how you walk and sit.
 X-rays will be taken to determine the extent of damage and deformity in your knee.

 Deciding on Surgery

 Understanding the risks and complications is part of your decision.
-Your physician will talk with you about infection, blood clots, stroke, heart attack, anesthetic problems, pneumonia, stiffness, pain, prosthesis loosening, blood vessel or nerve loss, or other post-operative risks before you decide on total knee surgery.
-(Make sure you understand these risks)
+Your physician will talk with you about infection, blood clots, stroke, heart attack, anesthetic problems, pneumonia, stiffness, pain, prosthesis loosening, blood vessel or nerve loss, or other post-operative risks before you decide on total knee replacement surgery (MAKE SURE YOU UNDERSTAND THESE RISKS).

 Prior To Surgery

-Continue leading a normal, healthy lifestyle, and be sure to let the doctor know about any infection or leg sores.
-You should call his office if any medical problems arise that may require rescheduling of your surgery.
-Be particularly aware of any urinary problems such as burning, difficulty voiding, frequent urination, or symptoms of infection and report these immediately before your surgery.
+Continue leading a normal, healthy lifestyle, and be sure to let the doctor know about any infections or leg sores.
+You should call your doctors office if any medical problems arise that may require rescheduling of your surgery.
+Be particularly aware of any urinary problems such as burning, difficulty voiding, frequent urination, or other symptoms of infection, and report these immediately before your surgery.

 It is VERY IMPORTANT to report any infection in your body before and after surgery.
 Any skin lesions in the area of your knee may cause a delay in surgery.

 The morning of surgery, you will have an IV (intravenous) line started for medications before you are given general anesthesia.
-You and your family can expect your surgery to take from two to three hours, depending on how much knee damage you have and whether you need all three of your knee bones resurfaced.
+You can expect surgery to take from two to three hours, depending on how much damage to the knee has been sustained.

 The Hospital Recovery Period

 After surgery, you may wake up feeling a bit groggy.
-Specially trained nurses will be with you to keep you comfortable and provide pain medications.
-Your nurses also coach you with coughing and deep breathing exercises to help clear your lungs and prevent post-operative complications.
+Specially-trained nurses will be with you to keep you comfortable and provide pain medications.
+Your nurses will also coach you with coughing and deep-breathing exercises to help clear your lungs and prevent post-operative complications.
 You will have a large dressing on your knee with a drain for normal post-operative bleeding.
 Once you are awake and alert, you will be transferred to your hospital room.

 Once you are back in your room, the goal for the rest of your hospital stay is to begin walking again before you go home.
 You will be started on a physical therapy program to exercise you knee muscles and regain strength and range of motion in your new knee.
 These exercises will also improve circulation to your leg, improving the healing time.

 Physical therapy, a vital part of the recovery, helps you regain your full knee potential.
 Gentle knee exercises strengthen the muscles around your new knee and help restore its range of motion.
-Your physical therapist will design a program especially for you and teach you how to do the exercises.
+Your physical therapist will design a program especially for you, and teach you how to do rehabilitation exercises.
 Your therapist also starts you walking, a few steps at a time, to promote healing.
-Progressing from a walker, to crutches, and then a cane, helps you to regain confidence and your normal walking motion.
+Progressing from a walker to crutches, and finally a cane, helps you to regain confidence and your normal walking motion.
 This is hard work, and you must show perseverance and determination in doing your exercises if you want to get the best results possible.

 Once you have recovered and can bend your knee enough to go home, your surgeon will discharge you.
-Prior to your surgery you may organize a short stay (1-2 weeks) at a skilled nursing facility.
-This will give you more time to work on physical therapy to increase strength and range of motion in your knee.
-Your sutures and bandages are usually removed before you leave the hospital/skilled nursing facility, and you are given instructions for safe home recovery, which often includes follow-up physiotherapy.
-Feel free to ask any questions you may have.
+Prior to your surgery, you may organize a short stay (1-2 weeks) at a skilled nursing facility.
+This will give you more time to work on rehabilitation to increase strength and range of motion in your knee.
+Your sutures and bandages are usually removed before you leave the hospital/skilled nursing facility, at which point you are given instructions for safe home recovery, which often includes follow-up physiotherapy.
+Feel free to ask any questions that you may have.

 Your Home Recovery

-At home, your new goal is to return safely and comfortably to your activities of daily living.
+At home, your goal is to return safely and comfortably to your activities of daily living.
 Your follow-up physiotherapy relieves any stiffness and awkwardness you may feel, and helps you regain independence as you learn to care for your new knee.
-Most patients return to normal activities three to six weeks following surgery.
+Most patients return to normal activities 3-6 weeks following surgery.
 Night pain is common for several weeks after surgery.
-Driving can begin when your knee bends sufficiently to enter and sit comfortably in a car seat, and when your muscle control provides adequate reaction time from accelerator to brake, typically 4-6 weeks.
+Driving can begin when your knee bends sufficiently enough to enter and sit comfortably in a car seat, and when your muscle control provides adequate reaction time to switch from accelerator to brake, which typically takes 4-6 weeks.

-At any time during your recovery you notice fever, redness, increasing stiffness, calf pain, or shortness of breath, report to the emergency department IMMEDIATELY!
+If at any time during your recovery, you notice fever, redness, increasing stiffness, calf pain, or shortness of breath, report to the emergency department IMMEDIATELY!